isomerpages/pmo-nccs/_singapores-climate-action/National Circumstances/Impact of Climate Change In Singapore.md

 ---
 ### IMPACT OF CLIMATE CHANGE IN SINGAPORE

 Singapore is not insulated from the impact of climate change.
 From 1984 to 2022, the annual mean temperature rose by 0.24°C per decade.
-The mean sea level around Singapore is observed to be increasing at a rate of around 3.5mm per year in the period from 1993 to 2021.
+2024 was also one of Singapore's warmest years on record, tied with 2019 and 2016.
+The mean sea level in Singapore is also projected to rise by 0.23m to 1.15m by the end of the century.

 Rainfall has also increased in recent years.
 Annual rainfall total for Singapore has been gradually increasing at a rate of 83 mm per decade from 1980 to 2022.
+Singapore's total rainfall in 2024 was 8.1% higher than the long-term annual average.

 ### How Can Climate Change Affect Singapore?